-Instagram Rival Cuts A Third Of Staff As Its Business Changes 'Overnight'
+Instagram Rival Cuts A Third Of Staff As Market Changes 'Overnight'

 VSCO joins more than 200 startups that, together, have shed more than 20,000 U.S. employees since the coronavirus pandemic started, according to layoff.fyi, a San Francisco-based tracker of layoffs in technology.

-Other recent startups dependent that have recently suffered blows from the coronavirus pandemic include reviewing website Yelp, which has cut or furloughed more than 2,000 workers.
-EventBite, a ticketing and events site, slashed 500 employees.
+Other startups that have recently suffered blows from the coronavirus pandemic include reviewing website Yelp, which has cut or furloughed more than 2,000 workers.
+EventBrite, a ticketing and events site, slashed 500 employees.
 And the scooter start-up Bird has laid off hundreds.

 For VSCO, it is a sharp turn from its direction in recent months.
 The app has been used by more than 200 million people and is considered a competitor to Facebook's Instagram, only without the pressure of likes and comments.
 The Oakland-based company, which is backed by venture capital, was poised to head into a new round of investment this year after an Internet meme known as #VSCOgirls, went viral and inspired a subculture among teenage girls.